dbca-wa/developer-guidance/Docker.md

 ## Other resources

 - [Introduction to Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) - Kustomize provides a solution for customizing Kubernetes resource configuration.
-- [Lens](https://docs.k8slens.dev/main/) - a nice client-side management tool for Kubernetes clusters.
-See [this article](https://opensource.com/article/20/7/kubernetes-lens) for an overview.
 - [Rancher Desktop](https://rancherdesktop.io/) - an open-source desktop application for Mac and Windows, providing Kubernetes and container management in a desktop installer.

 ## kubectl references